 Veteran Ken English Jr., who served in both Vietnam and Iraq, said that every Veterans Day he comes to the VFW, where his name is engraved in the town's Vietnam War Memorial.

 "Every time I come, I look at the wall and think of the people I grew up with and served with.
-Some of them are gone," English said.

 The VFW also recognized the work of Justin Stoffolano, a member of Troop 260 in Brookline, N.H., who constructed a retaining wall at the VFW for his Eagle Scout project.